omni-us/jsonargparse/DOCUMENTATION.rst

 - Normal classes can be used as a type, which are specified with a dict containing ``class_path`` and optionally ``init_args``.
-  :py:meth:`.ArgumentParser.instantiate_classes` can be used to instantiate all classes in a config object.
+  :meth:`instantiate_classes <.ArgumentParser.instantiate_classes>` can be used
+  to instantiate all classes in a config object.
 For more details see :ref:`sub-classes`.

 - ``Protocol`` types are also supported the same as subclasses.
 The protocols are not required to be ``runtime_checkable``.
 But the accepted classes must